vncsmyrnk/dotfiles/README.md

-# config
+# Config Utils ⚙️

-My linux config for general purposes.
+My linux tools config for general purposes.

-Each config tool is a submodule and must be able to install itself
+Each config tool is a submodule and must be able to install itself.

+## Motivation

+- Gather all configuration files for general purpose _CLI_ tools in one place.
+- Have a unique and modular installer

 ## Structure expected for each module